hkupty/impromptu.nvim/README.md

 nvim.nvim_command("command! -nargs=0 QuitMenu lua my_quit_menu()")
 ```

-The public function `ask` takes a question, some options and a handler function.
+The public function `ask` takes:
-Additionally, it takes a `quitable` option, which conveniently creates a `quit` option of you.
+- `question`: The message on the prompt;
+- `options`: A sequence of options, as described below;
+- `handler`: a function that takes the session and the chosen option and returns a boolean on whether it should close the prompt;
+- `[quitable]`: Whether the prompt should contain a default option `q` that just closes the prompt.

 The options consit of:
 - `item`: the value that your handler function will receive;